Updated on 2024-06-17 GMT+08:00

 4. Create a YAML file on your local PC, paste the credential content to the file, and save the file.

 5. Use the YAML file created in 4 to connect to the cluster.
-For details, see Registering an Attached Cluster over a Public Network or Registering an Attached Cluster over a Private Network.
+For details, see Registering an Attached Cluster (Public Network Access) or Registering an Attached Cluster (Private Network Access).